 One of a hacker’s favorite tools for stealing your information is the phishing scam.
-Whether it’s through email, texts or on social media, sooner or later you will run into messages that try to trick you into clicking on links to malicious websites.
+Whether it’s through email, texts or on social media, sooner or later, you’ll run into messages that try to trick you into clicking on links to malicious websites.

 Most of the time, you can spot and avoid these scams if you know what to look for.
-Unfortunately, you won’t always spot a phishing scam and might click a link that takes you to a malicious website.
-But what is a malicious site anyway?
+Unfortunately, you won’t always, and you still might click these bad links.
+But what is a malicious site, anyway?

 Even a legitimate site can become malicious if hackers trick the ad network it uses to run infected ads.

-If the hackers have done their job right, detecting a malicious site isn’t easy.
-However, there are some telltale signs you can watch for.
+If the hackers have done their jobs right, detecting a malicious site isn’t easy; however, there are some telltale signs.
 Let’s take a look at what they are.

-One popular type of malicious site is the fake banking site.
-Hackers will steal the code for a bank’s home page, so it looks exactly like the real thing.
-However, if you try to log in, the site records your login information and sends it straight to the hackers who log in to your real account and drain it.
+One popular type of malicious site is a fake banking site.
+Hackers will steal the code for a bank’s home page so it looks exactly like the real thing.
+Once you (try to) log in, though, the site records your login information and sends it straight to the hackers, who then log into your real bank account and drain it.

-However, to further confirm you’re in the right place, check the address bar of your browser.
+To further confirm you’re in the right place, check the address bar of your browser.
 First, make sure the domain name is right.
-For example, Chase bank is “www.chase.com,” not “www.chase-bank.com” or “www.chase.bk.”
+For example, Chase Bank is “www.chase.com,” not “www.chase-bank.com” or “www.chase.bk.”